 Selected for renowned schemes, she is a BAFTA Connect member, a mentor at the London Screen Academy, and part of We are Doc Women; contributing to industry data on women directors.

-2025 | Creative Intelligence Documentary AI Course
+2025 | Completed Creative Intelligence AI Accelerator Programme

-2022 | Centre for Investigative Journalism Summer Workshop
+2022 | Completed Centre for Investigative Journalism Summer Workshop